laravel/docs/eloquent-serialization.md

 #### Converting A Model To An Array

-To convert a model and its loaded [relationships](/docs/{{version}}/eloquent-relationships) to an array, you may use the `toArray` method.
+To convert a model to an array, you may use the `toArray` method.
+If you also want to load its [relationships](/docs/{{version}}/eloquent-relationships), you may use the `with` method to eager load the model.
 This method is recursive, so all attributes and all relations (including the relations of relations) will be converted to arrays:

 	$user = App\User::with('roles')->first();